RayLoria/real-time-bus-tracker-MIT/README.md

 ## :spiral_calendar: Roadmap of future improvements ##

-:black_circle: Fix some bugs with the key token is necessary to make the .env file.
+:black_circle: Fix some bugs with the key token is necessary to make the .env file

-:black_circle: Fix responsive design and add some CSS to improve the style.
+:black_circle: Fix responsive design and add some CSS to improve the style

 ## :sparkles: Features